marishibata/digital-prejudice/README.md

 # Digital Prejudice

-### MVP for an interactive web documentary built with React, audio-visualising racist text messages crowdsourced from other users.
+### MVP of an interactive web documentary built with React, audio-visualising racist text messages crowdsourced from other users.

 # Project Description